pbo-dpb/99bank-func--accessible-merge-pdf--fusion-accessible-de-pdf/readme.md

 - `cover`: The URL of the first PDF to merge - used instead of `first`.
 When `cover` is set, the first page of the `main` PDF will be removed.
 - `first`: The URL of a first PDF - used instead of `cover` if `cover` is not set.
 When using `first`, the `main` PDF will stay untouched (first page will not be removed).
 - `main`: The URL of the second PDF to merge.
+- `title`: (Optional) The title to set for the merged PDF.
+If not provided, the title from the `main` PDF will be used.
 - `output`: The S3 path where the merged PDF will be stored.
 - `bucket`: The S3 bucket where the merged PDF will be stored.